Final Fantasy XV: A New Empire

-Final Fantasy XV: A New Empire is a freemium massively multiplayer online strategy game developed by Epic Action and published by MZ.
+Final Fantasy XV: A New Empire was a freemium massively multiplayer online strategy game developed by Epic Action and published by MZ.
+The game was shut down on December 30th, 2024.

 The game is based on the 2016 action role-playing game Final Fantasy XV, and features its characters and soundtrack.
 The game's marketing campaign featured American model Alexis Ren.
-As of January 2019, game received more than 51million downloads and has grossed more than $518 million.
+As of January 2019, the game received more than 51 million downloads and has grossed more than $518 million.

 Gameplay

 The game plays as a strategy video game with city-building elements.
 Players build a base and upgrade their structures by mining resources.
 They train armies to defend against attacking players and can set wall defenses.
 The game employs a guild system as its social component.
 Upon joining a guild, players can accumulate Loyalty that is used to purchase special items.
 Guild members can help each other complete building projects to upgrade their structures faster.
 Guilds also have their own quests, or timed progress bars, that reward players further.
 As a free-to-play title, the game contains in-app purchases.